maxpou/maxpou.fr/_drafts/immutability-js.md

 ### Thread safety?

 One last advantage for moving into immutable object is the Thread safety.
-On a multi-threaded application, two threads can manipulate 2 differents versions of one data structure.
-However, JavaScript is concurent by default, so we're not really impected by this aspect (I didn't try with [parallel.js](https://parallel.js.org/)).
+On a multi-threaded application, two threads can manipulate 2 different versions of one data structure.
+However, JavaScript is concurrent by default, so we're not really impacted by this aspect (I didn't try with [parallel.js](https://parallel.js.org/)).

 ## Pitfalls & Misconceptions